THE HEARTLAND OF AGTECH

 The College of ACES is a multi-disciplinary institution that works to find innovative solutions to the world’s most critical challenges in order to ensure sustainable food and energy, a thriving environment and healthy families and communities.

 ACES is a global leader in the most promising areas of scholarship in the agricultural, consumer, and environmental sciences.
-They are known for our globally competitive students (3,400+), their first-class discovery research, and the innovative knowledge they share.
+They are known for their globally competitive students (3,400+), their first-class discovery research, and the innovative knowledge they share.

 ADM Modeling Center: Employs student interns to perform computational work, conceptual engineering, and modeling to evaluate bio-based chemicals.
+The ADM center at UIRP will be expanding in scope and size in fall 2022.

 Cargill Innovation Lab: Announced in August 2019 the opening of the Cargill Innovation Lab at Research Park, where students and staff will work directly with Cargill business leaders, operations teams and customers to help move digital ideas – in weeks, not months – to test mode.